Mill Street Corridor, Crewe

 What is happening

 The Mill Street Corridor Scheme is part of the plans to improve access to Crewe town centre.
 Works to deliver these improvements are being delivered on a phased basis, with this latest phase covering the route between Railway Street and Mill Street, adjacent to Lidl.
-Works are scheduled to start on 23 June 2025, taking approximately 30 weeks to complete.
+Works started on 23 June 2025, and will take approximately 30 weeks to complete.
 The duration of the works is to help minimise disruption to businesses and residents.

 The works will include: